Michael Collins (Irish leader): Death

 In August 1922, it seemed as though the Civil War was winding down.
 The Free State had regained control of most of the country, and Collins was making frequent trips to inspect areas recently recovered from anti-Treaty forces.

 His plan to travel to his native Cork on 20 August was considered particularly dangerous, and he was strenuously advised against it by several trusted associates.
 County Cork was an IRA stronghold as much of it was still held by anti-Treaty forces.
 Yet he was determined to make the trip without delay.
 He had fended off a number of attempts on his life in the preceding weeks and had acknowledged more than once, in private conversation, that the Civil War might end his life at any moment.
 On several occasions, Collins assured his advisors "they won't shoot me in my own county," or words to that effect.

-On 22 August 1922 Collins set out from Cork City on a circuitous tour of West Cork.
-He passed first through Macroom then took the Bandon road via Crookstown.
+On 22 August 1922, Collins set out from Cork City on a circuitous tour of West Cork.
+He passed first through Macroom and then took the Bandon road via Crookstown.
 This led through Béal na Bláth, an isolated crossroads.
 There they stopped at a local pub named 'Long's Pub', now known as The Diamond Bar, to ask a question of a man standing at the crossroad.
 The man turned out to be an anti-Treaty sentry.
 He and an associate recognised Collins in the back of the open-top car.

 As a result, an ambush was laid by an anti-Treaty column at that point, on the chance that the convoy might come through again on their return journey.
 Between 7:30 and 8:00 pm, Collins' convoy approached Béal na Bláth for the second time.
 By then most of the ambush party had dispersed and gone for the day, leaving just five or six men on the scene.
 Two were disarming a mine in the road, while three on a laneway overlooking them, provided cover.
 A dray cart, placed across the road, remained at the far end of the ambush site.